dfinity/portal/docs/references/ic-interface-spec.md

 ### Response body streaming {#http-gateway-streaming}

 The HTTP Gateway protocol has provisions to transfer further chunks of the body data from the canister to the HTTP Gateway, to overcome the message limit of the Internet Computer.
 This streaming protocol is independent of any possible streaming of data between the HTTP Gateway and the HTTP client.
 The gateway may assemble the response in whole before passing it on, or pass the chunks on directly, on the TCP or HTTP level, as it sees fit.
-When the Gateway is <<http-gateway-certification,certifying the response>>, it must not pass on uncertified chunks.
+When the Gateway is [certifying the response](#http-gateway-certification), it must not pass on uncertified chunks.

 If the `streaming_strategy` field of the `HttpResponse` is set, the HTTP Gateway then uses further query calls to obtain further chunks to append to the body: